-Are you planning to go on a road trip for the Memorial Day long weekend?
+Are you planning to go on a road trip for the Summer breaks and long weekends?
 Before you do, you should check on your car to make sure you don’t encounter any mechanical issues.
 It is one of the last problems you need after planning your short vacation you’ve been looking forward to all week!
 We have come up with some quick DIY step for you to follow.

 1. Check the fluids in your car.
 Make sure you to check the oil, coolant, brake fluid, and windscreen wash levels.
 This will help prevent any small accident that can affect your car in the long run.
 For extra help where these are located, check your user manual book in your car.